gliderlabs/logspout/README.md

 The default behaviour is to output all logs since creation of the container (equivalent to `docker logs --tail=all` or simply `docker logs`).

 > NOTE: Use of this option **may** cause the first few lines of log output to be missed following a container being started, if the container starts outputting logs before logspout has a chance to see them.
-If consistent capture of *every* line of logs is critical to your application, you might want to test thorougly and/or avoid this option (at the expense of getting the entire backlog for every restarting container).
+If consistent capture of *every* line of logs is critical to your application, you might want to test thoroughly and/or avoid this option (at the expense of getting the entire backlog for every restarting container).
 This does not affect containers that are removed and recreated.

 #### Environment variable, TAIL